njsutliff/week2/README.md

 - Re-prompt on failed placement.
 The game must not proceed until a player has made a valid move.
 (It's not necessary to add a secondary, inner loop.
 The overall game loop may be sufficient.)
 - Display the final result of the game.
 - Give the option to play again.

-## Technical Requirements

-- All rules are modeled inside the `Gomoku` class.
-You may not modify `Gomoku`, `Player`, `HumanPlayer`, `RandomPlayer`, `Stone`, or `Result`.
-- Add your code to the project provided.
-Be sure to use sensible class names, method names, and packages.
-- At least one class beyond the `App` class is required.
-- Stones use 0-based rows and columns.

 ## Steps